 Apprenticeship Levy - 15 useful negotiating tips

 Are you a trade union officer or rep?
-If so, the following negotiating tips can help make sure that the Apprenticeship Levy is used on good quality apprenticeships.
+If so, these 15 useful negotiating tips can help make sure that the Apprenticeship Levy is used on good quality apprenticeships.
+The tips are grouped into 3 areas:

 Fact finding, first conversations and planning